- Technology Services

 Student Access to Chromebooks - at home & school

 Rocklin Unified School District (RUSD) is committed to provide safeguards to protect student privacy, data, and personal information.
-Beginning with the 2022-23 school year, all Middle and High School students will be required to bring a Chromebook to school each day.
+Beginning with the 2022-23 school year, all Middle and High School students were required to bring a Chromebook to school each day.
+This program will continue this year.

 With bad actors looking to gain access to and exploit user information and school networks, Rocklin Unified will be adding additional security measures and practices into place to ensure that we are safeguarding and protecting your data.
 Each Chromebook that will access our network and be used at school will need to have a Google Management Console License for education installed to seamlessly work with RUSD’s network security protocols, access your students' online curriculum, and ensure that student privacy, personal information, and data is being kept secure.